Skip to main content

 10 Chengdu Rd • 台北市萬華區成都路10號

-This historic building is right by Ximen MRT Station.
+This historic building is right by Ximen Metro Station.
 Built in 1908, it’s been a movie theatre for most of its existence.
-It’s now also a major spot for Pride events.
-There’s a history exhibit and a café in the courtyard.
+It now has a gift shop with a variety of unique souvenirs, and an exhibition area with many stalls.

 Website